viaembedded/docs-vab820-hmi-dev/ltib.rst

 to run.
 It may take several minutes to an hour.
 Once the LTIB environment is configured, a menu will be available for selecting configurations.

-The first menu is shown in :num:`Fuigure #figure-ltib-platform`.
+The first menu is shown in :num:`Figure #figure-ltib-platform`.
 Use the arrow keys to move the cursor between **<Select>** and **<Exit>**.

 Choose **<Select>** then press enter key to open the selected item.